westover/westover.github.io/resume.md

 *January 2019 - June 2020 (1 year 6 months)*
 - Founding member of the Python Platform team at Uber.
 Supported all Python development at Uber.
 - Handled large scale Python 2 to 3 migration across the whole company.
-- Scraped and built a full set of dependencies for all Python-based services, analyzed the graph, and targeted and completed the transcoding needed for the top 200 dependencies covering more than 90% of all services.
+- Scraped and built a full set of dependencies for all Python-based microservices, analyzed the graph, and targeted and completed the transcoding needed for the top 200 dependencies covering more than 90% of all services.
+- Notable work regarding python 2 -> 3 included an overhaul of the Uber open source tornado based thrift encoding library tchannel-python

 **Software Engineering Manager**
 *February 2018 - January 2019 (1 year)*